Metakira/starter-hugo-academic/content/post/bionics-geophilosophy-and-computational-designers/index.md

 >
 >

-We now see the intricate power that underlies the computational design process: one that channels the power of evolution into computational design via Machine Learning techniques.
+We now see the intricate idea that underlies the computational design process: one that channels the power of evolution into computational design via Machine Learning techniques.
 We already see these nature inspired techniques take shape in the most popular generative design software *Grasshopper 3d*, where one can use plugins such as Wallace, Jellyfish and more to simulate evolution within design parameters and reach new, never before seen design solutions.
-This new approach rapidly transforms the scale and power of the design discipline, and consequently the powers a designer themselves can possess
+This new approach rapidly transforms the scale and power of the design discipline, and consequently the powers a designer themselves can access.

 ### India and the Global south as a treasure trove